-I understand data federation as something that joins data from different sources distributed around the company without actually moving it from the original source.
+Data federation can be understood as an approach to joining information from different sources—distributed around the company—without actually moving it from the original source.
 That is to say, data federation software creates a single repository that doesn’t contain the data itself, rather its metadata (information about the actual data/its location).
-This technology allows users to have a single standardized view of data displayed in a single data layer without having to deal with a variety of original data sources.
+This technology allows users to have a single standardized view of data displayed in a single data layer without having to deal with the variety of original data sources.

-Data federation generally seems outdated, compared to data warehousing, which at first looks like a more reasonable approach:
+James Kobielus in his ZDNet article explores the core difference between the enterprise data warehousing (EDW) and data federation.
+To some extent, data federation may generally seem outdated, compared to data warehousing, which at first looks like a more reasonable approach:

 Data federation is an umbrella term for a wide range of operational BI topologies that provide decentralized, on-demand alternatives to the centralized, batch-oriented architectures characteristic of traditional EDW environments.